-Here is the seventh in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am the Chief Improvement Officer.
-We are embedding these videos into our web-based (and iOS) software, to provide short tips and hints for our healthcare users.
-We’re also making the videos available on our YouTube Channel, our education videos playlist, and our public KaiNexus Education page.
-Subscribe to our channel to be notified of each new one that’s released.
+Here is the seventh in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am on the management team.
+We are embedding these videos into our web-based (and iOS) software, to provide short tips and hints for our users (see the whole series here).
+We're also making the videos available on our YouTube Channel and our education videos playlist.
+Subscribe to our channel to be notified of each new one that's released.

 This video talks about what to do when you identify a problem (or an “opportunity for improvement”) and you don't have a solution (or what we tend to all a “countermeasure” in Lean).
 Long story short — it's OK if you don't know the answer.
 It's still great (and a necessary first step) to just identify the opportunity.
 Your co-workers might have an idea…